alkalir/aiphs_alka/examples/monitor_MDC_based_coprocessors/README.md

 Each sniffer is customized to be connected at the levels of interest and to measure the required metrics.
 In particular:<br />

 - The sniffer at transaction level is able to count the writes within a range of memory addresses.
 The range is programmable at runtime.
-There is one DCAPF inside the sniffer.
+There is one DCAPF inside the sniffer, with an event monitor where a filter has been added.

 - The sniffer at task level is able to measure the time between the start and the end of the HW-task execution, without considering data access time.
-There is one DCAPF inside the sniffer.
+There is one DCAPF inside the sniffer, with a time monitor, without the filter.

 - The sniffer is able to count the number of transaction of custom signals extracted from the computation area of the coprocessor.
-There is a number of DCAPFs inside the sniffer equal to the number of custom signals for which the monitor is required.
+There is a number of DCAPFs inside the sniffer equal to the number of custom signals for which the monitor is required: each DCAPFs contain an event monitor, where the filter has been disabled.

 A single LMIC controls the three sniffers, and all of them write their results directly to registers part of a DCI.
 The DCI also interacts through an AXI4-lite bus with a host, represented by the ARM Cortex A9 in our example. <br />